On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: A local structure theorem for metrics with Laplace eigenvalues of higher multiplicity

 \subsection{General setup for the construction of local defining functions and parameter transversality}

-The construction described in this section is inspired by similar setups in \cite{CdV1988}, \cite{LupoMicheletti1993}, and \cite{Micheletti1998}, all of whom worked in finite regularity and could thus rely on Banach manifold theory.
-Another notable difference lies in our explicit construction of the \emph{matrix-valued} function $\pi$ which exactly describes the behaviour of an eigenvalue of higher multiplicity under perturbation: \cite{LupoMicheletti1993} proceeds from a purely geometric perspective, and while \cite{CdV1988} introduces a similar defining function, it is valued in quadratic forms, assuming a fixed inner product on the underlying space.
-Our result is directly applicable to families of operators which are self-adjoint with respect to a variable inner product, without having to find an explicit family of isometries which conjugates the problem into one on a fixed Hilbert space, as in \cite{CdV1988}.
-At the end of the following discussion, \Cref{theorem: general local structure theorem} provides a summary of our general setup.
+The construction described here has appeared in various similar forms in the literature (e.g., \cite{CdV1988}, \cite{LupoMicheletti1993}, \cite{Micheletti1998}, \cite{Teytel1999}).
+In order to prove Theorem \ref{theorem:nontransverse} we will have to use smooth metrics and are thus forced to adapt these methods to a Fr\'{e}chet manifold setting.
+The requisite implicit function theorem needed for this as well the transversality theoretic results for this setting are presented in Appendix \ref{section: appendix 0} and Appendix \ref{section: appendix 1}, respectively.
+The setup presented here is furthermore directly applicable to multi-parameter families of operators which are self-adjoint with respect to a variable inner product, without having to find an explicit family of isometries which conjugates the problem into one on a fixed Hilbert space, as in \cite{CdV1988}.
+At the end of this section, our abstract setup is summarized in \Cref{theorem: general local structure theorem}.

 Suppose we are given a separable Fr\'{e}chet manifold $\mathcal{X}$, a $C^1$ family of equivalent inner products $\{\langle-,-\rangle_q\}_{q\in\mathcal{X}}$ on a fixed real Hilbert space $H$, and a family of unbounded operators $\{A_q\}_{q\in \mathcal{X}}$, each self-adjoint with respect to $\langle-,-\rangle_q$ and with compact resolvent.
 Assume furthermore that the resolvents $(z - A_q)^{-1}$ form a $C^1$ family of bounded operators defined on a dense open subset of $\mathbb C \times \mathcal X$.
 Now fix a parameter value $q_0$ such that $A_{q_0}$ has an eigenvalue $\lambda$ of multiplicity $m$.
 Since the eigenvalues of $A$ move continuously with respect to the parameter by the variational characterization of eigenvalues \cite[Theorem 4.10]{GeraldTeschl2014}, there exist $\epsilon >0$ and an open neighbourhood $\mathcal U$ of $q_0$ such that the rank of the spectral projection